-Flood risk (site partly in zone 3b by SFRA 2007 mapping site partly in SFRA zone 3b).
+Flood risk (site partly in zone 3b by SFRA 2007 mapping).

 The area is close upstream from SSSI, SAC SPA, Ramsar site.

 This Policy is intended to retain the existing positive qualities and facilities of the area, and harmonise its policy treatment with that of some other similar mooring areas across the Broads.
 While it provides valuable mooring facilities, there is a perceived need to control ancillary development, and this is best achieved by applying a similar policy to those for other mooring areas in the Broads, but with specific reference to the importance of the semi-natural quality of this area.